joelkperkins/soft-boys-club-server/README.md

 ## <a name="notes"></a>Notes

 Our Demo Mongo database will eventually run out of space.
 Please dont spam messages while testing.
+100 stars and we will add a delete function.

 ## <a name="author"></a>Author